Louis Vuitton so last season for China's super chic

 More than a decade of strong economic growth has helped swell the disposable incomes of millions of Chinese, creating legions of men and women with a voracious appetite for status symbols regardless of the cost.

-China’s importance for firms such as Louis Vuitton’s parent LVMH (LVMH.PA) and Gucci’s PPR SA (PRTP.PA) is indisputable: last year, as Europe was mired in financial crisis and the U.S. economy faltered, mainland Chinese shoppers spent an estimated 111 billion yuan on luxury goods, according to consultants Bain & Co.
+China’s importance for firms such as Louis Vuitton’s parent LVMH and Gucci’s PPR SA is indisputable: last year, as Europe was mired in financial crisis and the U.S. economy faltered, mainland Chinese shoppers spent an estimated 111 billion yuan ($18 billion) on luxury goods, according to consultants Bain & Co.

-China is the world’s third biggest market for personal luxury goods, worth at least 160 billion yuan.
-In the next three years, it is expected to leapfrog over Japan and the United States to take the top spot, with the luxury segment expanding to 180 billion yuan.
+China is the world’s third biggest market for personal luxury goods, worth at least 160 billion yuan ($25 billion).
+In the next three years, it is expected to leapfrog over Japan and the United States to take the top spot, with the luxury segment expanding to 180 billion yuan ($28 billion).

 As it grows, the market is also maturing, moving from so-called aspirational luxury, where bling is king, to what experts call absolute luxury: the desire to be seen as both wealthy and discerning.